zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ### **Step 6**: Create Entity and Add to OrderFood Intent

-- If you want the list of options i.e. sizes (based on the quantity) in this Bot for the item which user can choose to order, you would probably need to show the list of different available sizes of the item.
+- If you want the list of options i.e. sizes (based on the quantity) in this Bot for the different items users can order, you would probably need to show the list of different available sizes of the item.
 On the left-navigation bar, click the second icon down named **"Entities"** and you'll be able to view pre-populated system entities.
 These are standard entities that can be used in your ChatBot without having to explicitly define them.

 ![](images/100/image13.png)